 Luna Park

-Coney Island’s amusement park has rides and games for all ages!
-Luna Park’s most famous attraction, the Coney Island Cyclone, dates back to 1927 and is the second-steepest wooden roller coaster in the world.
+Luna Park has rides and games for all ages!
+The park’s most famous attraction, the historic Coney Island Cyclone, dates back to 1927 and is the second-steepest wooden roller coaster in the world.
 Another thrilling ride can be found on the infamous Thunderbolt Rollercoaster, with its 90 degree drop, plus so many more inversions and turns.
 There’s also plenty of rides for Luna Park’s youngest visitors, including the historic B&B Carousell and other tamer rides for tykes.
-Visitors to Luna Park can purchase wristbands ($42.99 for visitors under 48″ and $64.99 for over 48″) for 4 hours of rides.
-However, pay-per-ride experiences are available at ticket booths, no admission needed.
-Luna Park’s hours vary daily throughout the summer, but the park opens between 10:30am and 12pm on weekdays, closing between 8am and 12am.
-Open 11am-12am on Saturdays and 11am-11pm on Sundays.
-Check their calendar for park hours before you go!
+Pay-per-ride experiences are available at ticket booths, no admission needed.
+Or you can purchase wristbands (ranging from $44-$79, depending on day and age) for unlimited rides.
+Luna Park’s hours vary daily; check their calendar for park hours before you go!

 Deno’s Wonder Wheel

 Although they are side by side on the boardwalk, Deno’s Wonder Wheel amusement park is separate from Luna Park.
 Admission is free, but tickets are needed for both adult rides and kiddie rides; see all pricing here.
 All kiddie rides are $5, and a ride on the Wonder Wheel is $10.
 The Kiddie Park opens at 11am, and all adults rides (including the Wonder Wheel) open at 12pm daily throughout the summer.
 Closing times vary with the weather.
-Tip: consider a ride on the Wonder Wheel on Friday nights for the best views of Friday night fireworks!
+Pro tip: consider a ride on the Wonder Wheel on Friday nights for the best views of the fireworks!

 Coney Island Beach

 The beach is open for the season!
-Swimming is permitted Memorial Day weekend through Labor Day weekend daily from 10am to 6pm, with lifeguards on duty.
+Swimming is permitted Memorial Day weekend through September 7, daily from 10am to 6pm, with lifeguards on duty.
+Here’s what else you need to know:

-There is a playground located on the beach, just across the boardwalk from the Wonder Wheel.
-Bring your sand toys, it’s one big sandbox!
+- There is a playground located on the beach, just across the boardwalk from the Wonder Wheel.
+Bring your sand toys, it’s like one big sandbox!

 Brooklyn Cyclones